 The initial data sync will begin.

-Once the initial sync is complete, you can use BigQuery everywhere in Super as a Data Source.
+Once the initial sync is complete, BigQuery will be available as a source when you ask questions in Super.

-Once the initial sync has been completed, all the BigQuery tables you have access to will appear in the Available Sources section.
+Once the initial sync has been completed, BigQuery tables you have access to in the connected project will appear in the Available Sources section, paginated and searchable by name.

 To find a specific table quickly, you can start typing its name in the search bar at the top, where it says "Filter sources...".